How Rising Costs Are Affecting Small Businesses in 2026 (And What to Do)

 Strategy 1: Raise Your Prices (Seriously)

 This is the most obvious strategy and the one most small business owners resist the longest.
-But here's the math: if your costs went up 8% and your prices stayed flat, you didn't maintain your income — you took an 8% pay cut.
+But here's the math: if your costs went up 8% and your prices stayed flat, you didn't maintain your income.
+You took an 8% pay cut.

-Raise prices to match your actual cost increases.
+Consider raising prices to match your actual cost increases.
 Most customers expect it.
 A straightforward "due to increased material and operating costs, our rates will increase by X% effective [date]" is all you need.
 Transparency builds trust.

 The businesses losing customers to price increases are usually the ones who were underpriced to begin with.